aspirlidaki/privacyguard/WHITEPAPER.md

 ```

 ## 5. Logging and Auditability
-PrivacyGuard Pro provides structured logging to support traceability and post-scan analysis.
+PrivacyGuard provides structured logging to support traceability and post-scan analysis.
 Logging is implemented with severity levels (INFO, WARNING, ERROR) in order to distinguish between informational messages, potential security findings, and critical errors.

 All scan activities and detection events are recorded in a dedicated log file (scanner.log), enabling auditability and facilitating debugging, compliance verification, and forensic analysis.